owendavidgoode/demoproj/README.md

 - **Generator-based streaming**: `PDMIndexer.scan()` and `PLMIndexer.scan()` yield items one at a time to handle 20TB+ vaults without memory issues
 - **Context managers**: `InventoryWriter` uses `__enter__`/`__exit__` for safe file handling
-- **Selector fallbacks**: PLM selectors use comma-separated CSS selectors tried in order
 - **Defensive error handling**: Stale element exceptions, timeouts, and partial failures are caught and logged

 ### Extending the PLM Scraper

 To add support for a new PLM system:

-1. Create a new selector profile in `DEFAULT_SELECTORS` or override via config
+1. Copy and adapt the Selenium element-finding calls inside `PLMIndexer.login()` and `PLMIndexer.scan()` to your PLM’s DOM.
-2. If the PLM uses iframes, add frame-switching logic in `_find_element()`
+2. If the PLM uses iframes, add `driver.switch_to.frame(...)` calls before locating elements.
-3. For AJAX-heavy UIs, increase `wait_timeout` and add explicit waits
+3. For AJAX-heavy UIs, increase waits (e.g., `WebDriverWait(..., timeout=20)`) and wait on specific row/table locators.
-4. For non-standard auth (SAML, OAuth), extend `login()` with redirect handling
+4. For non-standard auth (SAML, OAuth), extend `login()` to follow redirects and only save cookies once fully authenticated.

 ### Testing Locally